-Input: The user can select a p-document from a default collection (including the dataset from [4] and an extension of the example of Figure 1), or upload an external one.
+Input.
+The user can select a p-document from a default collection (including the dataset from [2] and an extension of the example of Figure 1), or upload an external one.
 She can specify an XPath query or choose to run a preset query from a proposed list related to the current internal p-document.
-Regarding the evaluation method, settings can be custom-made: the user can choose to run one or more algorithms (naïve evaluation, EvalDP, independent exact computation, approximations), or run the default configuration that picks an adequate method for the given query as explained in Section 4.
-We also give the possibility to personalize the number of samples needed for additive and multiplicative approximations, in one of the following three ways:

-- by calculating, using Hoeffding's inequality [3], a suitable number of trials given a tolerated error under a probabilistic guarantee; - by empirically stopping the sampling once the estimated probability has not deviated more than a given value over a given number of consecutive trials; - by giving a fixed number of trials.
+Regarding the evaluation method, settings can be custommade: the user can choose to run one or more algorithms (naïve evaluation, EvalDP, independent exact computation, approximations), or run the default configuration that picks an adequate method for the given query as explained in Section 4.
+We also give the possibility to personalize the number of samples needed for additive and multiplicative approximations, in one of the following three ways: (i) by calculating, using Hoeffding's inequality, a suitable number of trials given a tolerated error under a probabilistic guarantee; (ii) by empirically stopping the sampling once the estimated probability has not deviated more than a given value over a given number of consecutive trials; (iii) by giving a fixed number of trials.

-Output: Different results are displayed, namely the probability of the query for each run method, running times, and probabilistic guarantees given by Hoeffding's inequality for approximation techniques.
+Output.
+Different results are displayed, namely the probability of the query for each method run, running times, and probabilistic guarantees given by Hoeffding's inequality for approximation techniques.
 Additionally, the user can choose to plot the evolution of the estimated probability of approximation techniques and corresponding error intervals, to get a better grasp on the precision obtained by these techniques.
+When a technique is not applicable to a given p-document or query, the user is also informed of this fact.